triptease/socketgd/README.md

 needs to be set in it.

 socketgd's constructor (as well as the method `setLastAcked`) enables setting the last acked message id, so if any messages arrive multiple times they can be discarded.

-It's up to the application to share the last ack id between server instances (such as through redis).
+It's up to the application to share the last ack id between server instances, such as through redis.

 ## License